 In any case, you should cancel the trip in writing.
 This will give you proof of the cancellation.

 Indicate the coronavirus pandemic as the reason for cancellation.
 You should also point out that you would like to have the full travel price back if an ongoing travel warning.

 If there is no more travel warning, it is the goodwill decision of the tour operator whether you can cancel free of charge or rebook the trip.

 If you are unable to visit tourist attractions that form an essential part of the package tour, or if there are major changes to the itinerary, this may also be a reason for a free cancellation.

-If you cannot travel back at the scheduled time, for example because the flight is canceled due to the corona virus, the tour operator must pay the cost of the extended stay for up to three days.
+If you cannot travel back at the scheduled time, for example because the flight is cancelled due to the coronavirus, the tour operator must pay the cost of the extended stay for up to three days.

 Everything else you have to pay for yourself.
 Unless the costs are covered by another institution (e.g. public authorities).